braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/getting_your_account.md

 article_title: Getting Your Account
 page_order: 2
 page_type: reference
-description: "This article covers how to get your account and how to go about logging in once granted access."
+description: "This article covers how to get your Braze account and how to log in once granted access."

 ---